ispoljari/run-tracker-app/README.md

 # Run Tracker App

-## CURRENTLY BUILDING THIS APP
+## Currently building this app...

-### HERE'S A LINK TO THE PRODUCTION ENVIRONMENT: https://pure-peak-20096.herokuapp.com/
+### Here's a link to the production environment: https://pure-peak-20096.herokuapp.com/